These Women Have Raised More than $1 Million Through Bake Sales — Here Are Their Best Tips

-In a country where just 4% of the National Cancer Institute’s budget is allocated specifically to child-specific research, fundraising is everything—that’s literally why Cookies exists.
-Like many nonprofits, we’ve weathered the pandemic by relying on our longtime grassroots supporters, who never, ever let us down.
+In a country where far too little of the National Cancer Institute’s budget is allocated specifically to child-specific research, fundraising is everything—that’s literally why Cookies for Kids' Cancer exists.

-Thankfully, as our nation is returning to normal, bake sales are roaring back!
-Three of our organization’s living legends—Amy Christenbury, Amber Vandermeer, and Leslie McCraney—have been Good Cookies for over 10 years now, hosting over 50 bake sales and raising well over $1 million!
-(Let that sink in for a second: Three volunteers.
+Three of our organization’s superstars —Amy Christenbury, Amber VanderMeer, and Leslie McCraney—have been Good Cookies for well over a decade now, hosting over 50 bake sales and raising well over $1.6 million!
+(Let that sink in: Three volunteers.
 Over 50 bake sales.
-Over $1 million raised.)
+Over $1.6 million raised.)
 Their bake sale playbooks are packed with smart strategies, good-to-know takeaways, and lessons learned.

-Checking in with them this spring seemed like a great idea because everyone from first-timers to veterans looking to level up their bake sales can benefit from their expertise.
+Checking in with them seemed like a great idea because everyone from first-timers to veterans looking to level up their bake sales can benefit from their expertise.

 Don’t price baked goods

 Hands-down, their most important tip.
-Make this your mantra: “Give what you can take what you want.”
-This approach consistently maximizes donations versus pricing individual items.
+Make this your mantra: “Take what you want, give what you can” This approach consistently maximizes donations versus pricing individual items.
 Instead of a straight business transaction, the goodies become more like a sweet thank-you for donating, which gives both sides the warm fuzzies.
 Here are some more of their best tips:

 Start small